Coast Cory - Scleromystax prionotos

 Feeding:

-Coast Corys are omnivorous foragers and should be fed directly.
-Offer quality sinking catfish pellets, bottom-feeder tablets, small granules and sinking wafers as the staple.
+Coast Corys are omnivorous bottom feeders and need a varied sinking diet.
+Offer quality sinking catfish pellets, soft granules, bottom-feeder tablets and small wafers as the staple diet.
 Supplement with frozen or live foods such as bloodworm, daphnia, cyclops, brineshrimp, tubifex, grindal worm and finely chopped earthworm.
-ScotCat notes that Scleromystax prionotos accepts tablets and good flake food, with frozen bloodworm and worm foods especially relished.

 Behaviour in the Aquarium: